claranet/project-bootstrap/README.md

 * Validate given input file against the given schema
 * Create a subfolder called `.templates`
 * Move over all files and directories from the top level into this `.templates` folder
 * Process all files under this `.templates` folder as templates via `gomplate` and write result to top level of this repo
 * Process fan out templates individually (see section below)
 * Execute project template supplied hooks

 ### Fanout Template Files

-There exist templates which evaluates to multiple resulting files depending on supplied input values.
-The file name of the template serves as template by its own.
+There exist the possibility that templates evaluate to multiple effective files depending on supplied input values.
+This is called fan out.
+Hereby the name of the template file serves as template string by its own.
 Part of it will be used to query the input values file.

 The procedure as a whole is defined as the following:

 * Find all templates files by the pattern `%[[:alnum:]_]*%`
 * Extract this substring
 * Query input yaml file for an array named this way
 * For each element of the array write a separate output file (thats why it called fan out templates)
 * Example:
     * A template file called `ansible/inventory-%environments%`
     * Query input value: `environments: [ 'prod', 'devel', 'stage' ]`